 To research on the variation regularity of the five main flavonoids contents in Epimedium.
 The contents of Epimedin A, Epimedin B, Epimedin C, Icariin and Baohuoside I in Epimedium and processed herb were determined, respectively.
-There were varieties in the contents of Epimedin A, Epimedin B, Epimedin C, Icariin and Baohuoside in Epimedium and processed Epimedium.
+There were varieties in the contents of Epimedin A, Epimedin B, Epimedin C, Icariin and Baohuoside.
 There were different variety tendencies in different species and different batches.
 The variety tendencies of the contents of five main flavonoids depend on the processing technology.

 Species of the plant

 Zhongguo Zhong Yao Za Zhi.
 2003.